gitpoint/git-point/CONTRIBUTING.md

 Thank you for your interest in contributing!
 Please feel free to put up a PR for any issue or feature request.
 Even if you have little to no experience with React Native, I'll be more than happy to help. :)

+## Issues

+### Creating issues

+If you notice any bugs in the app, see some code that can be improved or features you would like added, please create an issue for it!

+If you happen to want to put up a PR to fix a bug or add a feature, then we can't thank you enough!.
+It is definitely appreciated if an issue has been created before-hand however so that it's been discussed first.

+### Working on issues

+Please feel free to take on _any_ issue that's currently in the issue list.
+To streamline priorities, we've created a [project]() to define the priority order of different issues so it would be preferred if you can tackle a high priority one.
+However, please feel free to take any issue whatsoever that you would enjoy working on even if it happens to be a low priority.

 ## Setup

 1. Fork the repo